-Using a variety of field-, crop-, and climate related data sources, we test the performance of baseline machine learning regression and classification methods for predicting crop yield.
-Of all tested regressors, the RandomForestRegressor obtains the smallest test mean absolute error (7.65 hkg/ha for winter wheat (WW) and 6.45 hkg/ha for spring barley (SB)) and the highest test R2 (0.35 for WW and 0.27 for SB).
-Similarly, the RandomForestClassifier obtains the highest accuracy (0.35 for WW and 0.35 for SB), and thus performs the best across all of the classification methods, even though the SVC and KNeighborsClassifier performance is almost as good.
+Using a variety of field-, crop-, and climate related data sources, we test the performance of baseline machine learning regression and classification methods for predicting maximum biomass.
+Of all tested regressors, the RandomForestRegressor obtains the smallest test mean absolute error (7.73 for winter wheat (WW) and 10.44 for spring barley (SB)) and highest test R2 (0.44 for WW and 0.53 for SB).
+Similarly, the RandomForestClassifier obtains the highest accuracy (0.30 for WW and 0.32 for SB).
 Including more features in the model, generally results in better performance.
-In particular, the inclusion of the climate history in addition to static field features results in a large improvement in performance.
-Overall, though, the yield regression results are somewhat poor showing low performance and severe overfitting which suggests that more data samples is needed to successfully fit a model that generalizes well.
-The relative success of the RandomForestRegressor compared to linear methods suggests that non-linear regressors are needed in order to separate the data set.
+In particular, the inclusion of both crop history and climate history in addition to the static field features results in a large improvement in performance which is not experienced if only one of the two is included.
+Overall, though, the biomass regression results are somewhat poor showing low performance and severe overfitting which suggests that more data samples is needed to successfully fit a model that generalizes well.
+The relative success of the RandomForestRegressor compared to linear methods suggests that non-linear regressor are needed in order to separate the data set.
 The classification results are more satisfactory than the regressor results, even though, the classifiers also suffer from overfitting.
 An outline of possible avenues for future work to improve on these results is presented.